Battery overcharging

 Lead-acid batteries - Gassing

-The shape of this excess voltage is a predetermined "S"-curve 1.
-The "gassing" current increases exponentially with the excess voltage, and substitutes itself progressively for charge current.
-The "Delta" coefficient of the exponential has been measured by a German team for various batteries of different ages, and is established at about 11.7 V-1 (ref2).
-The end of charge is another predetermined limiting curve, depending on the charging current (3).
-It corresponds to the situation where the whole current is used for the dissociation, and allows to fix the Iogass parameter:
+This excess voltage follows a predetermined "S"-curve 1.
+Gassing current increases exponentially with excess voltage and progressively replaces charging current.
+The exponential "delta" coefficient was measured by a German team for various battery ages and is approximately 11.7 V-1 (ref2).
+End-of-charge is a predetermined limit curve dependent on charging current (3), where all current is used for dissociation, allowing determination of the Iogass parameter:

 \(Igassing = Io_{gass} * exp ( Delta * dVgassing)\)

-In PVsyst, the Gassing voltage dVGassing is specified as a predefined profile, as a function of the SOC (correction beginning at SOC = 0.8).
-THe corresponding parameters are specified in the battery data, but never modified.
+In PVsyst, gassing voltage dVGassing is specified as a predefined profile as a function of SOC (correction begins at SOC = 0.8).
+These parameters are specified in battery data but are not modified.

-NB: The gassing phenomenon consumes electrolyte water (variable MGass in the simulation).
-When you often overcharge your battery:
+NB: Gassing consumes electrolyte water (variable MGass in the simulation).
+When batteries are frequently overcharged:

-- With sealed batteries, there is a mechanism for recombining the H2 and O2, but it is not recommended to overcharge too much.
-The overcharging voltage threshold should be specified at a lower value.
+- With sealed batteries, a mechanism recombines H2 and O2, but overcharging should be avoided.
+The overcharging voltage threshold should be set lower.

 Li-Ion batteries: exponential increase of the internal resistance

-In the Li-Ion batteries, the overcharging is characterized by a significant increase of the internal resistance, leading to a voltage increase depending on the current.
-This correction is described in detail in the internal resistance page.
+In li-ion batteries, overcharging is characterized by significant internal resistance increase, leading to current-dependent voltage rise.
+This is described in detail on the internal resistance page.

-NB: In our model, this SOC voltage doesn't attain the maximum voltage limit.
-In the reality, if you force a high voltage when the battery is fully charged, you will have a high risk of destruction of the battery, and even of explosion.
+NB: In our model, this SOC voltage does not reach the maximum voltage limit.
+In practice, forcing high voltage on a fully charged battery presents a high risk of battery destruction and explosion.

 -